Guide

 Which mouse should I buy first?

-If you have never used a vertical mouse before, start with the Anker at $25.
+If you've never used a vertical mouse before, start with the Anker at $25.
 Same ergonomic angle, minimal cost to test the concept.
 Upgrade to MX Vertical if you need the premium features.

 What is the main practical difference between the two mice?